 Preparing the dough

-- Add in butter and salt.
+- Add in butter, salt, and vanilla extract (affiliate link).
 Knead with both hands until you achieve a smooth dough.

 - Half the dough.
-Add the cocoa to one half and knead until it is mixed in well.
-Now divide the white dough and the brown dough into 4 equal sized balls each.
+Add the cocoa to one-half and knead until it is absorbed.1 tablespoon cocoa powder

 Cut the cookies